ejco1/user-web-graph/README.md

 Clone this repository to your local and run
 > pip install -r requirements.txt

-Once all the dependencies are downloaded, you should be able to run
-> python3 scriptTester.py

-Upon running, you'll be able to see the page generated on: http://127.0.0.1:8050/

-Because this is using Dash, you're able to update the values & the page will update in real time.

 To run the test cases on the back-end logic:
 > python -m unittest discover